gamblevore/speedie/Documentation/isms.md

 ---
 ### Datatype Subclassing
 Sometimes you want to define a new "datatype".
-For example Speedie has the "`ErrorInt`" type which evaluates to `true`, if it is **not zero**.
+For example Speedie has the "`ErrorInt`" type which evaluates to `true`, if it **is zero**.
 This is very useful for unix functions, because they tend to return 0 for success.

 Obviously, datatype subclasses can't add properties or have virtual functions.
 This example datatype will count as "true" for if-tests or anytime a bool is needed, only if it is an odd-number.